salemove/ios-webrtc/README.md

 ## Prerequisite

-In order to build the project, [Depot tools](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up) are required to be exported to PATH
+In order to build the project, [Depot tools](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up) are required to be exported to PATH.

+The repo is using git lfs to store large files so it should be [installed](https://help.github.com/en/articles/installing-git-large-file-storage) prior to fetching the repo.

 ### Flow

-After checking out repository make sure you run `gcclient sync` as described [here](https://webrtc.org/native-code/ios/)
+After checking out repository make sure you run `gcclient sync` as described [here](https://webrtc.org/native-code/ios/).

 ### Generating development ready library with Bitcode